Kamlesh364/Rock-Paper-Scissors-Using-CV/README.md

 1. The patient can adjust his hand position (rock or paper or scissor) in fron of the web cam and press `Start` to begin the game.

-2. The application guesses computer's move and shows the results on the screen.
+2. The application guesses computer's move and shows the results on the screen, simultaneously every move of the patient is recorded in `logs\logs.xlsx`.

 ![example](assets/example.png)